ninetailed-inc/contentful-next-starter-template/README.md

 - On the next page, scroll down the provided list of available apps and click on the **Ninetailed Personalization** application.
 - Install the Ninetailed Personalization application and authorize access to your space.
 - Afterwards, click on connect, and you will be automatically redirected to your Ninetailed account.
-- Next, authenticate with Contentful
+- Next, authenticate with Contentful.
 - At last, select the Contentful space you want to connect to Ninetailed, provide a name for the connection and confirm with **create content source**.

 ### Step 4.
 Create Contentful API Credentials